zerobounce/zerobouncego/README.md

 2. require stating the indexes of the required and optional columns in uploaded file
 3. support other optional parameters (remove duplicates, static if headers exits)

-The `CsvFile` struct is meant to include contents of the csv file and describe it.
+The `CsvFile` struct is meant to include contents of the csv file and to describe its layout (which content corresponds to each column).

 ## Validation